 Cassette tapes whaaa?
 Yep, you’ll find those musical blasts from the past at this large and open-to-anything record store in Williamsburg.
 (It also sells a terrific assortment of popular books and movies.)
 Of course, a great selection of vinyl albums is available, too.
-The shop boasts half a dozen comfortable listening stations for your pleasure, all decked out in top-of-the-line Sonos equipment to help create a high-quality experience.
+The shop boasts half a dozen comfortable listening stations for your pleasure, decked out in top-of-the-line Sonos equipment and Aiaiai headphones to help create a high-quality experience.
 Outstanding merch isn’t even Rough Trade’s main draw—this roomy venue is also a favorite performance site for many under-the-radar bands.
 While most of the artists who appear here are fairly low-key, you may find someone higher wattage if you hit it right.
 Add in an on-site photo booth, and it’s clear that this is anything other than your parents’ record store.

 64 North 9th Street, Williamsburg

 Get ready to start your treasure hunt!
 This Carroll Gardens outpost features an ever-changing lineup of vintage vinyl for sale.
 The store is constantly buying and selling individual records or entire collections at once.
 If you’re also a fan of old knickknacks, you’ve come to the right place: In addition to albums, Black Gold stocks a selection of whimsical antiques available for purchase (we’re talking taxidermy, globes, paintings, and much more).
 But that’s not where the offerings end.
 Visit and you can also enjoy a seriously awesome cup of coffee.
 The barista uses the store’s own famous Black Gold Brooklyn Blend, a roast that is rumored to be so sweet, no sugar is needed.
 More recently, a cold brew was added to the menu, and so far it’s been fetching rave reviews.